 - Zyxel Armor Z2 AC2600

-With full support for 802.11ax (Wi-Fi 6), the Asus ROG Rapture GT-AX11000 is a tri-band router, so you can dedicated one 5GHz band exclusively to gaming.
+With full support for 802.11ax (Wi-Fi 6), the Asus ROG Rapture GT-AX11000 is a tri-band router, so you can dedicate one 5GHz band exclusively to gaming.
 Plus, unique software implementations allow further prioritization of gaming traffic and optimized connections to game servers to reduce ping and latency to a minimum.
-If that’s still not fast enough, there’s also a 2.5G ethernet port for blazing fast wired gaming.
+If that’s still not fast enough, there’s also a 2.5G ethernet port for blazing-fast wired gaming.
 It isn’t cheap, but this is easily one of the best gaming routers you can buy.

-When money is no object and you want the absolute best gaming router you can buy, look no further than the Netgear Nighthawk Pro Gaming XR700.
-Sure, it has six gigabit ethernet ports and one 10 gigabit SFP+ port for incredible wired speeds, but with Wi-Fi speeds up to 7.2Gbps you can safely leave cables behind.
+When money is no object and you want the absolute best gaming router you can buy, look no further than the Netgear Nighthawk Pro Gaming XR1000.
+Sure, it has four gigabit ethernet ports, but with six Wi-Fi streams at up to 5.4Gbps you can safely leave cables behind.